 Advanced Braking Technology Systems (ABTs)

 This braking system is (no longer in production) more advanced than the traditional brake as far as technology.
-While both brakes rely on friction between the brake pad and the ground or other skating surface to do the job, the ABT system is more complex.
+While both brakes rely on friction between the brake pad and the ground or other skating surfaces to do the job, the ABT system is more complex.

 This system has two main parts.
 The first part is the rubber brake pad that stays pretty close to the ground.
 The second part is a long, pressure-activated fiberglass arm that runs up the skate’s back.
 This system lets you adjust the height of the brake pad by using a screw.